 Technology deterrent(s) used: Currently, CCAC has implemented a network appliance to regulate the network traffic to block or reduce the functionality of illegal file sharing applications.
 This device is continually monitored and routinely updated to ensure currency.

-Periodic review of plan: The current approach and plan will be reviewed annually during the summer term.
+Periodic review of plan: The current approach and plan will be reviewed annually during

 Part 3: Offering Legal Alternatives